VanOvermeire/s3bash/README.md

 ### Install

 *On Linux or Mac*: run `./setup.sh`.
-See requirements.txt for pip requirements
+This will also install the boto3 module.

 ### Suggestions
 Suggestions are always welcome